techtolentino/techtolentino.github.io/_entries/a-day-in-waco.md

 #### Khris' surprise
 As the sun was close to setting, Khris announced that we were all going out for a surprise.
 She's known to do extra research on local attractions and things to do for the family, so I was curious to see what unfolded.

 The drive was pretty short.
 She navigated us back into the university area and we turned into what seemed like a residential area, swung around into a gravel sort of back-lot, and parked.
 We arrived at a place called [Heritage Creamery](http://www.heritagecreamery.com/).
-She and the boys _love_ sweets so as soon as they saw the ice cream icon painted on the wall, they were ecstatic.
+She and the boys _love_ sweets so as soon as they saw the ice cream icon painted on the back-entrance exterior wall, they were ecstatic.

 <div class="container_lg_nested">
   <div class="grid grid_halves">